-Some topics considered to be irrelevant for standard SMEs will be omitted from the full IFRS standards.
+Some topics considered to be irrelevant for standard SMEs are omitted from the full IFRS standards.

-Certain accounting policy options in full IFRS Standards are not allowed because a more simplified method is available to SMEs.
+Certain accounting policy options in the full IFRS are not allowed because a more simplified method is available to SMEs.

-Many of the recognition and measurement principles that are in full IFRS Standards have been streamlined.
+Many of the recognition and measurement principles that are in the full IFRS have been streamlined.

-There are fewer disclosures required.
+Fewer disclosures are required.

-The text used in the full-length IFRS standards has been greatly re-written for a lay audience, thereby enabling a greater number of people to understand (and translate) them.
+The text used in the full–length IFRS has been rewritten for a lay audience, thereby enabling a greater number of people to understand (and translate) them.

-To this end, the volume of accounting guidance has been reduced by more than 85 per cent compared with the full IFRS.
+As a result, the IFRS guidance for SMEs is less than 85 per cent of the length of the full IFRS (PricewaterhouseCoopers, 2009).

 Aims of IFRS for SMEs

-IASB chairman David Tweedie is quoted as having said that “the publication of IFRS for SMEs is a major breakthrough for companies throughout the word.
-For the first time, SMEs will a common high quality and internationally respected set of requirements.”
-(Ifac, 2021).
-According to PriceWaterhouseCoopers (2009), a global financial reporting language, it is believed, will provide a number of benefits to SMEs, including
+According to PricewaterhouseCoopers (2009), a global financial reporting language for SMEs provides the following benefits to SMEs.

 Global standards.
-A major goal of the IFRS for SMEs is to provide a standard for entities in countries that don’t have a high-quality local GAAP.
-Firms that don’t have the size or resources to adopt full IFRS in these countries can choose IFRS for SMEs which is international recognized, but less complex, and thus cheaper, to implement.
+A major goal of IFRS for SMEs is to provide a standard for entities in countries where there is no high–quality local GAAP.
+Firms in countries that lack the size or resources to adopt full IFRS can choose IFRS for SMEs, which is internationally recognized but less complex, and thus cheaper to implement.

-global recognition.
-Since IFRS for SMEs is a internationally recognized set of accounting standards, SMEs that reliably apply them will improve both transparency and comparability.
-Since SMEs were traditionally not able to access global financial markets to raise debt or equity financing due to their local GAAP, IFRS SME will make it easier for these firms to communicate their financial results globally.
+Global recognition.
+Since IFRS for SMEs is an internationally recognized set of accounting standards, SMEs that apply these standards will improve their transparency and comparability.
+Traditionally, local GAAPs made it difficult for SMEs to access global financial markets to raise debt or equity financing; IFRS for SMEs makes it easier for such firms to communicate their financial results globally.

-IPO preparation.
-Growing firms that are contemplating to list their shares on global stock markets should consider choosing IFRS for SMEs as an intermediate step that will make the implementation of Full IFRS easier when it is required to be applied for the purpose of the IPO.
+Initial public offering (IPO) preparation.
+Growing firms that are considering listing their shares on global stock markets should consider IFRS for SMEs as an intermediate step that will make the implementation of full IFRS easier when it is required for the purpose of the IPO.

-simplification.
-IFRS for SMEs is a set of self-contained standards tailored to the needs of smaller businesses.
-Specific simplifications relate to financial instruments, goodwill, investments in associates, research and development, and defined pension plans.
+Simplification.
+IFRS for SMEs is a set of self–contained standards tailored to the needs of smaller businesses.
+Specific simplifications relate to financial instruments, goodwill, investments in associates, R&D, and defined pension plans.

-Implications of IFRS for SMEs for Jamie and Alex
+Implications of IFRS for SMEs

-Remember that Alex owned the coffee shop?
-If Alex adopts IFRS for SMEs he would have the ability to use the “exemptions” granted by IFRS 1.
+If Alex, the owner of the coffee shop in the earlier example, adopted IFRS for SMEs, they would be able to use the exemptions granted by IFRS 1.

-BilMog and HGB in Germany
+BilMoG and HGB in Germany